 sold out Related to the lima bean, thicket bean seeds are hard to find.
 This is partly to blame for the exploding nature of the seed pods during harvest as well as lack of interest in the gardening community.
-We grew our population of thicket beans over the course of a decade.
-Each year we learned a little bit more about this unique bean, its growing habits, harvesting and even taste testing.
-In 2017 we harvested 2 ounces of dry seeds.
-In 2018 we harvested 1 lb.
+I grew a population of thicket beans in southwestern Michigan over the course of a decade.
+Each year I learned a little bit more about this unique bean including its growing habits, harvesting and taste testing.
+In 2017 I harvested 2 ounces of dry seeds from my plantings.
+In 2018 I harvested 1 lb.
 10 ounces.
 In 2020 I hit a record of 4 lbs..
 It turns out that once established the thicket bean produces copious amounts of beans.
-We also discovered that thicket bean will fruit in one year from seed but the yields are lower.
-This will speed up our so called 'breeding' work of the plant itself without hybridization.
-In 2020 we harvested over 4 lbs of beans.
-This is a record!
+I also discovered that thicket bean will fruit in one year from seed.
+So it is quite a precocious little bean with a massive root and durable nature.

-Here is how to germinate the seeds: They have a hard seed coat.
+Here is how to germinate the seeds: Wild beans have a hard seed coat.
 If you plant them as they are, roughly 1/2 to 2/3 will germinate the first year.
-To increase the germination, soften the seed coat by using a fine grit sandpaper and gently rub it on the seed.
+To increase the germination rate, soften the seed coat by using a fine grit sandpaper and gently rub it on the seed.
 This will scar the seed and remove some of the shine.
 This will then make them imbibe water easily and then sprout.
 You can then plant directly outside under 1/2 inch of soil.
 The seeds throw a taproot first and then the top will come up slowly over the course of a month.
 Or you can soak your seed or put in a damp paper towel until sprouting begins and then plant.
 Roots can go to 18 inches deep in one year and form a carrot type root.
 Pretty much grow like any other bean.
 Potted plants work fine, but plant them in the ground before winter as they do not tolerate above ground winter conditions in pots.

 |Genus & Species||Phaseolus polystachios|